tsugicloud/ami-sql/README.md

 I set the read and write levels to 5/second and enable autoscaling.

-Look on the DynamoDB table screen to find an ARN and then go to IAM and create an IAM User that has the following powers (changing the arn of course):
+Look on the DynamoDB table screen to find the arn for the table ARN and then go to IAM and create an IAM User that has the following powers (changing the arn of course):

     {